How Long Can Cheese Be Left Out of the Refrigerator?

 As you prepare your cheese board, you may be wondering how long can cheese be left out on your buffet table at room temperature and still be safe to eat.

 You may be familiar with the two-hour guideline for leaving perishable food out.
-Does that apply to unrefrigerated cheese?
+Does that apply to unrefrigerated cheese and how long can cheese sit out?
 The answer is yes, but how long a particular cheese remains safe to eat depends on its moisture content and whether it is fresh or aged, among other factors.
 And, it’s best to let your cheese come to room temperature before serving to bring out the best flavors — this generally takes about 20-30 minutes, so factor this into your overall time.

 Cheesemaking has been around for thousands of years and was a way to preserve milk before refrigeration became available.
 To fully understand the principles of cheese safety, it’s important to know how cheese is made.
 In fact, research has revealed most hard cheeses slow the growth of bacteria, so the chance of foodborne illness caused by cheese is extremely low.